Geoffrey Bawa: The man behind Timeless Architecture

 - The house in 33rd Lane is a masterpiece of Bawa’s architectural bricolage.

-- In 1958 Bawa bought 3 small row houses out of 4 at the end of a narrow suburban lane and converted it into a home with a living room, a bedroom, a kitchen and a servant room.
+- In 1958, Bawa bought 3 small row houses out of 4 at the end of a narrow suburban lane.
+He converted it into a home with a living room, a bedroom, a kitchen, and a servant room.

-- The Geoffrey Bawa house holds a beautiful collection of his art and artefacts.
+- The Geoffrey Bawa house holds a beautiful collection of his art and artifacts.

-- The Geoffrey Bawa Trust now encourages enthusiasts of Architecture and the Art to stay at House number 11, one of the most magnificent Geoffrey Bawa structures.
+- The Geoffrey Bawa Trust now encourages enthusiasts of Architecture and Art to stay at House number 11, one of the most magnificent Geoffrey Bawa works.